 Le Creuset signature cast iron shallow casserole dish in rosemary

 We love Le Creuset’s shallow casserole dish, perfect for slow-cooked stews and one-pot pastas.
-Their new colour ways are inspired by nature, from delicate almond to deep rosemary.
-Take this dish straight from oven-to-table for summer al fresco dining.
+Perfect for Dads who like to cook, take this dish straight from oven-to-table for summer al fresco dining.

 A guide to whiskies tea towel